-Last year Journal of the Royal Society Interface published a popular paper examining how mathematical modelling can be used to aid the design of woks.
-To mark Chinese New Year 2021, we spoke with the study authors, Hungtang Ko (HK) and Professor David L. Hu (DH) at the Georgia Institute of Technology, about the background to the study and its practical applications.
+This popular paper published in Journal of the Royal Society Interface examines how mathematical modelling can be used to aid the design of woks.
+To mark Chinese New Year, we spoke with the study authors, Hungtang Ko (HK) and Professor David L. Hu (DH) at the Georgia Institute of Technology, about the background to the study and its practical applications.

 Can you tell us about yourself and your general field of research?